NVIDIA/modulus/docs/api/modulus.models.rst

 There are a few different ways in which you can contribute a model to Modulus.
-If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilites from Modulus and Pytorch.
+If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilities from Modulus and Pytorch.
 Once you have the model ready and tested, you can specify the ``ModelMetaData`` to describe the optimizations and features supported for the model.
 This enables the use of the model with other Modulus features like the ``StaticCaptureTraining`` and ``StaticCaptureEvaluateNoGrad`` that will apply the corresponding optimizations automatically in the training loop.

 Let's take a look at writing a simple UNet model.
-We write the model in such a way that it will have support for CUDA Graphs and Automoatic Mixed-Precision.
+We write the model in such a way that it will have support for CUDA Graphs and Automatic Mixed-Precision.
 Below is how a simple UNet model in PyTorch would look like:

 .. code:: python